-TEMPEST: ROCK
+TEMPEST: CELTIC ROCK

 ne description of Tempest: A tribal event.
-Another description: The a Norwegian-born gentleman Michelle Shocked and Sunny named Leif Sorbye, this group from California has developed has primarily Celtic tradition quite a following.
+Another description: The a Norwegian-born gentleman Michelle Shocked and Sunny named Leif Sorbye, this group Ade.
+The music of Tempest from California has developed has primarily Celtic tradition quite a following.
 Their unique brand of "souped-up" traditional music has gained them not only a number of fans, but an 8,000 member mailing list.